Getting in to Food Distribution Companies

 - How to research food distribution companies

 Many food distribution companies are happy to supply retailers with unbranded products (white label) which they can then sell under their own brand.
 This can generate higher volume of sales over a large geographical area.
-Funding via banks may also be easier to obtain if you have a contract in place and dealing with one or two large outlets.
+Funding via banks may also be easier to obtain if you have a contract in place, and are dealing with one or two large outlets.

 Things to consider

 What are the terms of trade?
-Some large retailers may not pay you for 90 days, work out the impact this will have on your cash flow.
+Some large retailers may not pay you for 90 days, so work out the impact this will have on your cash flow.
 Remember, turnover is vanity, profit is sanity and cash is reality!

 Why not offer to do some in-store tastings?
-Get involved in the promotional activities and if you are accepted as a supplier make sure your items are displayed correctly, it is too easy to have put all this hard work in and then lose the contract through no fault of your own.
+Get involved in the promotional activities, and if you are accepted as a supplier make sure your items are displayed correctly, it is too easy to have put all this hard work in and then lose the contract through no fault of your own.

 So, to summarise:

-Make sure you can meet the demands, think of the "best case scenario" which could turn into your "worst case scenario", how will you meet demand as it increases.
-Do not allow yourself to over-trade which could lead to a breach of contract.
+Make sure you can meet the demands, think of the "best case scenario" which could turn in to your "worst case scenario" - how will you meet demand as it increases?
+Do not allow yourself to over-trade, which could lead to a breach of contract.

-Good luck with getting your products onto the shelves in the high street, be it supermarkets or delis.
+Good luck with getting your products on to the shelves in the high street, be it supermarkets or delis.